Teen Application Process

-Interview: Applicants will be interviewed after attending a volunteer orientation.
-The purpose of the interview is to help the applicant and the Volunteer Recourses staff to become acquainted.
-Acceptance into the program is decided at that time, as well as determine a volunteer assignment and schedule.
-Volunteer assignments and placements are not guaranteed and are based on availability and the outcome of the interview.
+Applicants will be interviewed after completing the online volunteer orientation.
+The purpose of the interview is to help the applicant and the Volunteer Resources staff to become acquainted.
+Acceptance into the program is decided at that time, as well as the volunteer assignment and schedule.
+Volunteer assignments and schedules are not guaranteed and are based on availability and the outcome of the interview.
 Once the schedule is determined at the interview, it cannot be changed.
 Accepted applicants are required to purchase a uniform immediately following the interview, which includes an NCHS Volunteer polo shirt for $32.